yilmazemrepala/modern-react-starter-kit/README.md

 1. Create a new component in `src/pages/`
 2. Add route to `src/App.tsx`
-3. Implement dynamic title with `useDocumentTitle`
+3. Implement dynamic title with `useDocumentMeta`

 ### Adding New Components